pkurremula/cloud-recipes/kubernetes/pod/README.md

 # Pod

-Create a pod.
+Create a Pod.

-One of the simplest manifest file for creating a pod is [pod.yaml](pod-simple.yaml).
+One of the simplest manifest file for creating a Pod is [pod.yaml](pod-simple.yaml).
 Other variants of creating the same pod but with additional configurations or add-ons can be found in [variants](variants).

 ## Setup